How Beanstalk Works

 When the price of Bean is too low (i.e., deltaB is negative), Beanstalk:

-• Raises the Maximum Temperature.
+Raises the Maximum Temperature; and

 By increasing the Soil supply and raising the Maximum Temperature, Beanstalk can decrease the supply of Beans and therefore bring the price of Bean back up to its peg (assuming there are willing lenders at the given Temperature).
 In principle, a reasonable debt level and consistent credit history attracts lenders.